-From the moment I sat in the mud as a child making sculptures, art has been my life's journey.
-Everything I look at is a composition, an idea or a story, a celebration of color, and a way to create, catalogue, memorize or alter my environment.
+Since I was a child making sculptures in the mud, art's been my life's journey.
+Everything I see is a composition, idea or story, a celebration of color and a way to create, catalogue, memorize, or alter my environment.

 I'm also passionate about sharing clay art!
-I thrive not only on creating, but also on teaching others to capture their own visions in clay.
-I am always happy to talk about methods and technique in choosing clay, shaping and glazing it, and firing it.
+I am inspired not only by creating it, but also by teaching others to capture their own visions in clay.
+I'm always happy to talk about methods and technique in choosing clay, shaping and glazing it, and firing it.

 Peggy was born and raised in Connecticut, attended Randolph Macon College, and graduated from the University of Connecticut.
 Additionally she studied art at several colleges throughout the USA over the years, and was apprenticed to a production potter.

 She's lived an adventurous life full of rich and varied work and life experiences.
 She has lived, worked and travelled in 11 different states and beyond, gathering memories and inspiration along the way that continue even now to fuel her creativity.
 Finally settling in Vero Beach, Florida, Peggy raised 5 children and taught art in the Indian River school system for 17 years.
 She now teaches clay art at the Vero Beach Art Museum.